-We all use touchscreens every day, it’s just so common, we don’t really pay that much attention to it.
-Just think about it – you use it when you’re typing out a text message, when you’re getting cash from an ATM, and when you’re adjusting the temperature in the office.
+We all use touchscreens every day.
+Touch panels are so common, that we don’t notice them anymore.
+Think about all the times when you use touch panels: typing out a text message, getting cash from an ATM, and adjusting the temperature in the office.

-The reason why each type of touch panel responds so differently is the underlying technology.
+Each type of touch panel responds differently because of the underlying technology.

-When you’re working on a project, and you want to choose the type of touchscreen for it, you should decide based on what environment and what circumstances the display will be used in.
+You want to choose the best type of touchscreen for the project you’re working on?
+Try to decide based on what environment and what circumstances the display will be used in.

 - Touch sensor